 - Passion, leadership, striving for excellence in the advancement of the mission of their organization

 The Making a Difference Outstanding Community Service Award will be presented throughout the calendar year.
-Award recipients will be recognized at AARC’s 59th Anniversary and Awards Luncheon in the fall of 2021.
+Award recipients will be recognized at AARC’s Anniversary Luncheon every fall.

 To Make a Nomination

 A nomination for the award can be made using the "Making a Difference" Community Service Award online form.